a-fotherby/Omphalos/README.md

 If the file named by `restart_file` cannot be found or read when the input files are generated, the times are set as though the chain starts from zero and a warning says so.

-A spinup is used exactly as supplied: unlike a regridded file, it gets no start-condition pass, so its stored previous-step arrays stay as CrunchTope wrote them.
-That is deliberate.
-Applying the pass — an nx → nx regrid — was measured on a 350-cell spinup violating `s_vs_sn` at 1.38e-3 and `spnO2_vs_spnnO2` at 1.11e-3, and produced bit-identical results: in `timestep.F90` the stored history reaches the step only through `SQRT(|rnum/rden|)`, which is discarded unless it falls below the `MIN(2*delt, dtmax, tstep)` cap, and on a near-steady spinup it does not.
-If you want it anyway, do it by hand and point `restart_file` at the output:
+A spinup is used exactly as supplied: unlike a regridded file it gets no start-condition pass, so its stored previous-step arrays stay as CrunchTope wrote them.
+That is deliberate — applying the pass to a spinup that failed both start conditions gave bit-identical results.
+In `timestep.F90` the stored history reaches the step only through `SQRT(|rnum/rden|)`, which is discarded unless it falls below the `MIN(2*delt, dtmax, tstep)` cap, and on a near-steady spinup it does not.
+To apply it anyway, do it by hand and point `restart_file` at the
+output:

 ```bash
 python -m omphalos.restart_file regrid spinup.rst --nx-in 350 --nx-out 350 -o clean.rst --input model.in